jaslr/shippywhippy/README.md

 ## Color Palette

-The following colors are used in the Shippy Wippy app, outside of the Polaris Design System:
+The following colors are used in the Shippy Whippy app, outside of the Polaris Design System:

 - `#FF4500` (Orange-Red)
 - `#8B008B` (Dark Magenta)